WeAreFairphone/fprsmap/README.md

 Modify the `width` and `height` parameters to your liking.

 ##Status of the Project
 At the moment we are trying to gather as many relevant sources for the map as possible.
 Therefore we created an [API for the data endpoints][4] that provide the information shown in the map.
-At the moment we have three categories:
+The idea is to eventually have three categories:

 - `meetups` (Meetups & Events of the Fairphone Community)
 - `angels` (Local support volunteers, so called _Fairphone Angels_)
 - `shops` (Shops where Fairphones can be bought)

-*Note: The 4<sup>th</sup> category "Fairphoners Groups" will soon be dropped in favor of the distinction between `meetups` and `angels`.*
+*Note: The 4<sup>th</sup> category "Fairphoners Groups" reflects the content of the [Local Fairphoners Address Book][10].
+It may be dropped in favor of the distinction between `meetups` and `angels`.
+Till then you can post in the Address Book and we will add you(r group) to the map.*

 ##Usage examples
 The categories mentioned in the previous paragraph can also be used to define an initial state of the map.